jedspurg/cerulean/README.md

 class Client < ActiveRecord::Base
   serialize :configuration, Hash
   include Cerulean::ActiveRecord::ModelAdapter
-  cerulean_setting :primary_color, config: { type: :string, default: 'green' }
+  setting :primary_color, config: { type: :string, default: 'green' }
-  cerulean_setting :secondary_color, config: { type: :string }
+  setting :secondary_color, config: { type: :string }
-  cerulean_setting :rate_limit, config: { type: :integer, validations: { numericality: { only_integer: true } } }
+  setting :rate_limit, config: { type: :integer, validations: { numericality: { only_integer: true } } }
-  cerulean_setting :category, config: { type: :string, validations: { inclusion: { in: CATEGORIES } } }
+  setting :category, config: { type: :string, validations: { inclusion: { in: CATEGORIES } } }
-  cerulean_setting :active, config: { type: :boolean, default: false }
+  setting :active, config: { type: :boolean, default: false }
 end
 ```
-The `cerulean_setting` method is the primary interface for adding a setting to a model.
+The `setting` method is the primary interface for adding a setting to a model.
 The first argument is a symbol that represents the name of the setting.

 The `config` key is a hash that contains information describing your setting.
 The `type` is the only required key when including the `config` option.